 Firstly, lifeguards are the true experts of the ocean and have an eagle eye for changing ocean conditions.
-On some beaches there are flags to designate safe areas to swim, on others there is a rip current warning flag system in place to mark the daily conditions of the water.
+On our beaches here in South Walton there is a warning flag system in place to mark the daily conditions of the water.
 Double red flag means no swimming.
 Always heed these warnings and markers.

-In addition to the beach safety experts, you can do your part by having a clear understanding of rip tides or rip currents, often just referred to as “rips.”
-There are two super important things to know about rips.
+In addition to the beach safety experts, you can do your part by having a clear understanding of rip currents.
+There are two super important things to know about rip currents.